 H. Gannett, Guy P. Gannett restored Fort Western and presented it

-to the city as a memorial to his mother, Sadie Hill Gannett.
+as a memorial to his mother, Sadie Hill Gannett.

 1923- May flood waters caused extensive

 homestead bequeathed to the city for development as a home for self-sustaining